mbparks/msMapMaker/README.md

 ### Callout

 Click once to place a numbered callout.
-Numbers increment automatically within the active map set and can be edited in the Inspector.
+Numbers increment automatically within the active layer and can be edited in the Inspector.

 ### Marker